-We recommend the Alliant Cashback Visa® Signature Card to high spenders who want a good fixed-rate cash back credit card.
+We recommend the Alliant Cashback Visa® Signature Credit Card to high spenders who want a good fixed-rate cash back credit card.
 The 2.5% rewards rate is currently unmatched by most other rewards cards.
-However, the $0 Intro Annual Fee for the first year then $99 means you have to make enough cash back to break even.
+However, the annual fee ($99, waived the first year) means you have to make enough cash back to break even.
 Ignore this card if you spend less than $19,800 per year – at that point you should consider other options, like the Citi® Double Cash Card – 18 month BT offer.

 Note: You must have an Alliant Credit Union account to apply for this card.